Rurouni Kenshin: The Final

-Rurouni Kenshin: The Final (るろうに剣心 最終章 The Final, Rurouni Kenshin: Saishūshō – Za Fainaru) is a 2021 Japanese jidaigeki action film film based on the Rurouni Kenshin manga series by Nobuhiro Watsuki, and serving as the fourth installment of the Rurouni Kenshin film series following Rurouni Kenshin: The Legend Ends (2014).
+Rurouni Kenshin: The Final (るろうに剣心 最終章 The Final, Rurouni Kenshin Saishūshō Za Fainaru) is a 2021 Japanese jidaigeki action film based on the Rurouni Kenshin manga series by Nobuhiro Watsuki, and serving as the fourth installment of the Rurouni Kenshin film series following Rurouni Kenshin: The Legend Ends (2014).
 The film adapts the manga series' final arc, though some story elements differ.
-Like the previous entries, it was directed and written by Keishi Otomo, with Takeru Satoh reprising his role as Himura Kenshin.
+Like the previous entries, it was directed and written by Keishi Ōtomo, with Takeru Satoh reprising his role as Himura Kenshin.
 The film's story focuses on the arrival of Yukishiro Enishi as he seeks revenge against Kenshin for the death of his sister Yukishiro Tomoe, which leads to a confrontation between the two.

 Rurouni Kenshin: The Final was released in Japan on April 23, 2021, by Warner Bros.
 Pictures Japan, and released later internationally on Netflix.
 It received positive reviews from critics.
 The film was produced simultaneously alongside the film series' fifth and final installment Rurouni Kenshin: The Beginning, a prequel whose footage is used in flashback scenes in The Final, which released two months later.

 Plot

 The leader of the Shanghai mafia, Yukishiro Enishi, arrives in Tokyo to search for the former government assassin Himura Kenshin.
 He and his allies, who all have a grudge with Kenshin, begin their assault on the city.
 They first fire a cannon at the Akabeko restaurant, resulting in multiple casualties.
 Kenshin discovers a note with the written characters jinchū (人誅, lit. "human judgment").
 Enishi sends one of his allies to destroy the Maekawa Dojo, and another to the Chief of Police' home.
 Sagara Sanosuke heads to the Maekawa Dojo whilst Kenshin checks on the Chief and defeats Enishi's ally.
 On his way back, he is confronted by Enishi, who states that his goal is for Kenshin to suffer the pain he felt when Kenshin killed his sister, Yukishiro Tomoe.

-Kenshin reveals to Kamiya Kaoru, Sanosuke, Myojin Yahiko and Takani Megumi that fifteen years ago when he worked for the Imperialists, he fell in love with Tomoe, who, unbeknownst to him, was a spy for the Shogunate.
+Kenshin reveals to Kamiya Kaoru, Sanosuke, Myōjin Yahiko and Takani Megumi that fifteen years ago when he worked for the Imperialists, he fell in love with Tomoe, who, unbeknownst to him, was a spy for the Shogunate.
 Her original intention was to kill Kenshin to avenge Akira Kiyosato, her late fiancé and the one who gave Kenshin his first scar before being killed by him.
 However, the two fell in love and got married.
 When the assassins whom she allied with tried to ambush Kenshin, Tomoe blocked them and was accidentally killed by Kenshin himself.
 Before her last breath, she was holding a knife as she caressed Kenshin's cheek, and gave him his second scar, resulting in cross-shaped scars on his cheek.